 Tips For Making The Most Of Visualization While Studying

 - Imagine yourself successfully completing whatever task is before you; do this often enough, and it will become easier to believe that this can actually happen!
-And if not, try again until success is achieved.
-Visualization works best when we see ourselves succeeding rather than failing.
+If not, try again until success is achieved.
+Visualization works best when we see ourselves succeeding rather than failing

 If you’re a student, then visualization is one of your strongest study tools.
 We’ve covered the basics of how to use it effectively and what to do when visualizations don’t come easily for you.
 The key takeaway is?
 Use drawing as often as possible because there’s no such thing as too many sticky notes or whiteboards in your life!